bhisaac/5eFP/5eFP-SRD.md

 ### Draconic Resilience

 As magic flows through your body, it causes the physical traits of your dragon ancestors to emerge.
 Your MAX wounds increases by +1.
 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
-As long as you have no armor equipped, you gain the benefits of wearing light armor.
+As long as you have no armor equipped, you reduce damage assigned to you by minions by 1.

 # Warlock